carlos8f/motley/README.md

 Then you have a brand new fully functioning web app, runnable with the `motley` binary, tied to a new git repo, backed by [gist.github.com](https://gist.github.com/), and all you had to do was type `motley-init`!

-## Scaffolding

-The one-line gist command above will generate the following motley project as a gist:

-{% gist carlos8f/e85299372c42ea5df985 %}

 Simply run `motley` in the project directory, the web server will start, and edit the source code to do what you want!

 ### Developed by [Terra Eclipse](http://www.terraeclipse.com)